Italien Studies/Italian (B.A.) (2 subjects)

 « Nella letteratura avviene qualcosa su cui non ho potere. » – Italo Calvino

 Italian is a language with great cultural prestige.
 It provides access to important works of art and literature, which are interwoven with European culture in many different ways.
 If you are interested in the Italian language, literature and culture, ranging from Dante Alighieri and research into dialects to the digital media, study with us!
 Become a specialist in the multifaceted cultures of Italy with its various regions, the Italian dialects and the country’s indigenous languages.
 Plunge into Italo Calvino’s fictional worlds or learn more about present-day Italy with its distinctive political and social characteristics beyond the traditional image of Italy.

 Degree: Bachelor of Arts (B.A.)
+(2 subjects)

-Standard duration of studies: 6 semesters
+Standard course length: 6 semesters

-Admission to the summer semester 2018:
+Admission to the winter semester 2019/20: